Snipe76/EvgeniyGutmanPortfolio/README.md

 </p>

 <p align="center">
-  Created with ❤️ by Evgeniy Gutman | Last updated: May 2025
+  Crafted with ❤️ and a dangerous amount of caffeine by Evgeniy Gutman | Updated: May 2025
 </p>